KennaSecurity/eyeExtend-Connect/CiscoVM/README.md

 Cisco VM Exported Hash | Hash of the latest exported payload

 ### Configuration
-Before starting configuration process, Forescout connector must be created in Cisco Vulnerability Management UI.
+Before starting the configuration process, Forescout connector must be created in Cisco Vulnerability Management UI.
 The connector generates configuration parameters that are required to configure Cisco VM eyeExtend Connect app.

 #### Configure App